 You’re not alone.
 A lot of bloggers aspire to make the kind of income found on this list from Paula Mooney.
-With all of the excitement generated by posts like Gayla’s “Blogging — From Hobby to Lifestyles of the Rich and Famous …” some may think that blogging is a shortcut to riches.
+Some may think that blogging is a shortcut to riches.

 Sure, someone will probably read this and leave me a comment about a blogger who was able to blog their way to fame and fortune within a few days or weeks of starting to blog.
 That’s wonderful.
 That’s also the exception.